Posted by Sam Schepis in Weight Loss

 Substituting or swapping out one food for another is an easy way to reduce consumption.

 For example, a client (this is real) of mine once came in wanting to lose body fat.
-He was drinking several litres of full sugar soft drink each day.
-We substituted that for the zero-sugar alternative, and he was losing weight in no time.
+He was drinking several litres of full-sugar soft drinks each day.
+We substituted that for the zero or low-calorie sugar alternative, and he was losing weight in no time.
 (This is an extreme example)

 Making these small sacrifices across all or most meals consistently over time will yield a very large impact down the track.
 This is the compound effect in operation.